 All the Projects, Featured Publications, Press coverage and collaborators for the AI projects of the Englander Institute for Precision Medicine are available in the AI page.

-In Englander Institute for Precision Medicine, we use Data Visualization to better assist to patient diagnosis and drug discoveries.
+In Englander Institute for Precision Medicine, we use Spatial Computing to better assist to patient diagnosis and drug discoveries.

 The research initiative at the EIPM at WCM brings together multitalented and motivated physician-scientists and researchers from around the world that specialize in various different fields including medicine, computational biology, genomics, and biomedicine to target some of the most formidable health challenges.
 This multidisciplinary approach is critical to advancing treatment and speeding the handoff from discovery to clinical implementation.
 Our researchers are pushing scientific discoveries forward and speeding breakthroughs made in the laboratory directly to the patient’s bedside.